mediachain/mediachain/docs/concat.md

 Each peer maintains its own local store, which is used for evaluating queries locally and starts initially empty.
-The peer can extend its local store by publishing new statements or by merging in feeds published by other nodes.
+The peer can extend its local store by publishing new statements or by merging feeds published by other nodes.
 The merge can be the result of a one-off query, a (perhaps irregular) polling operation, or it can be automatic by subscribing to the publishers feed using the pubsub interface.